 Now the district must choose between Bob Good, the “bright red conservative” who unseated the incumbent Congressman in convention, or Dr. Cameron Webb, a physician who served as a White House fellow and staved off three democratic opponents in the primaries.

-Meanwhile, democratic Virginian senator Mark Warner is facing challengers.
-While the longtime senator’s name did not appear on a primary ballot this June, he faces Republican nominee Daniel Gade and two independent challengers, Mary Knap and Al Mina in November.
+Meanwhile, Democratic Sen. Mark Warner is facing challengers.
+While the longtime senator’s name did not appear on a primary ballot this June, he faces Republican nominee Daniel Gade and independent challenger Al Mina in November.